Lingo56/portfolio/content/projects/Family-Android-App.md

 date = '2021-12-03T02:47:13-08:00'
 draft = false
-title = 'Family Management Android App'
+title = 'Family Management Android App' summary = "Mobile app with a variety of functions to aid with family organization."
 +++

 - Developed in Android Studio with Java to offer users a comprehensive and efficient